 Knitting looms and boards are reasonably difficult to find in Australia, you probably won't find them in traditional craft stores.
-And don't bother trying Amazon if you are Australian, very few of the suppliers will ship to Australia, but if you live elsewhere you could give it a go:
+And don't bother trying Amazon if you are Australian, very few of the suppliers will ship to Australia.

-There are no problems with getting the books and dvd's shipped internationally, but if you are going to buy a DVD please make sure that the one you are buying either plays in your region or is for all regions.
+There are no problems with getting the books and DVD's shipped internationally, but if you are going to buy a DVD please make sure that the one you are buying will either play in your region or is for all regions.

 Once you have found or made a loom and practiced a bit, you will be ready for some knitting patterns that you can use to make knitted items on your loom.

 Try searching the site using the search box below: